Descent and vanishing in chromatic algebraic $K$-theory via group actions: Mackey functors and orthogonal -spectra

 \begin{theorem} The suspension $\Sigma_G^\infty\colon \Scal_{G,\bullet}\longrightarrow\Sp_G$ is the initial example of a presentably symmetric monoidal functor\footnote{In other words, a map in $\CAlg(\Pr^L)$.} which inverts the functor $S^V\otimes -$ for all finite-dimensional, orthogonal representations $V$ of $G$. \end{theorem}

 \begin{proof} We have the symmetric monoidal suspension functor $\Sigma^\infty_G: \mathcal{S}_{G, \bullet} \longrightarrow \Sp_G$.
 By construction of $\Sp_G$, the representation spheres map to invertible objects in $\Sp_G$.
-Now the initial presentably symmetric monoidal $\infty$-category $\mathcal{C}$ equipped with a cocontinuous, symmetric monoidal functor from $\mathcal{S}_{G, \bullet} $ inverting the representation spheres is discussed (in a more general context) in \cite[Sec.~2.1]{robalo}, cf.~also \cite[Lem.~4.1]{BH17}; note that the representation spheres are symmetric objects by \cite[Lem.~C.5]{GM20}.
+Now the initial presentably symmetric monoidal $\infty$-category $\mathcal{C}$ equipped with a cocontinuous, symmetric monoidal functor from $\mathcal{S}_{G, \bullet} $ inverting the representation spheres is discussed (in a more general context) in \cite[Sec.~2.1]{robalo}, cf.~also \cite[Lem.~4.1]{BH17}; note that the representation spheres are symmetric objects by \cite[Lem.~C.5]{GM20} and that the required cyclic invariance condition is easily checked.
 Equivalently, we can also perform this construction at the level of small finitely cocomplete symmetric monoidal $\infty$-categories by restricting to the compact objects.
 By \cite[Prop.~2.19, Cor.~2.22]{robalo}, we find that this formal inversion (in $\prl$) is given by the colimit of smashing with $S^V$ on $\mathcal{S}_{G, \bullet}$, as $V$ ranges over $G$-representations.
 By construction, we obtain a canonical, cocontinuous symmetric monoidal functor $\mathcal{C} \to \GSpec$.
-It follows from the above that the mapping spaces between the finite $G$-sets $T, T'$ are computed in the same way (namely, as $\varinjlim_V \hom_{\mathcal{S}_{G, \bullet}}(S^V \wedge T_+, S^V \wedge T'_+)$), so $\mathcal{C} \to \GSpec$ is fully faithful on compact generators, whence the result. \end{proof}
+It follows from the above that the mapping anima between the finite $G$-sets $T, T'$ are computed in the same way (namely, as $\varinjlim_V \hom_{\mathcal{S}_{G, \bullet}}(S^V \wedge T_+, S^V \wedge T'_+)$), so $\mathcal{C} \to \GSpec$ is fully faithful on compact generators, whence the result. \end{proof}

 To construct $\Sigma_\M^\infty$, recall from \cite[\S 9.1 before Lem.~9.4]{BH17} the canonical cartesian monoidal functor $\iota\colon\Fin_{G,+}\to\Span(\Fin_G)$ and the symmetric monoidal equivalence $\Psigma(\Fin_{G,+})\simeq \Scal_{G,\bullet}$ (\cite[Lem.~2.1]{BH17}).
 This induces $\Sigma_\M^\infty$, to be defined as the composition where the final map is the stabilization.
 By construction, $\Sigma_{\mathcal{M}}^\infty$ is a map in $\CAlg(\Pr^L)$.